clj-commons/aleph/README.md

 Where incoming packets will have a `:message` that is a Netty `ByteBuf` that can be coerced using `byte-streams`, and outgoing packets can be any data which can be coerced to a binary representation.
 If no `:port` is specified, the socket can only be used to send messages.

+### Client Shutdown

+All aleph clients use a shared Netty `EventLoopGroup`.
+If any aleph client is used, this resource must be shutdown via `(aleph.netty/shutdown-client-resources)` before the host application will be able to exit.

 ### license

 Copyright © 2014 Zachary Tellman